 Sasuke vs. Commander

-A minigame based on Sasuke vs. Commander, an early SNK arcade game, is hidden inside the Japanese version.
+A minigame based on Sasuke vs. Commander, an early SNK arcade game, is hidden inside the Japanese version!
+According to an interview from 2001, programmer "Kin-chan" (presumably Yukio Kaneda, if the hidden message above is any indication) insisted on adding this in return for taking up the job to program the Famicom port of Guerrilla War in just two months.
 To access it, do the following:

 - At the player selection screen, hold A + B and press Start to trigger the Level and Difficulty Select cheat.